gabrieli/swarm-coding/docs/testing/WRITING_TESTS.md

 # Writing Tests Guide

-This comprehensive guide covers how to write different types of tests for the Pulse project, including unit tests, UI tests, and integration tests across all platforms.
+This comprehensive guide covers how to write different types of tests for your project, including unit tests, UI tests, and integration tests across all platforms.

 ## Test Structure and Organization